Australian Shepherd Dog: Everything You Need to Know

 What is the breed standard?

-A breed standard is the set of guidelines that describe the characteristics, temperament, and appearance of a breed.
+A breed standard is a set of guidelines that describe the characteristics, temperament, and appearance of a breed.
 Breeders must follow them at all times to avoid conditions that are detrimental to the health, welfare, or soundness of the breed.

 According to the ASCA (Australian Shepherd Club of America), the main characteristics of the Australian Shepherd are as follows:

 • Size.
-The preferred height at withers for males is 20 to 23 inches (50.8-58.4 cm), while for females it is 18 to 21 inches (45.7-53 cm).
-However, quality should not be sacrificed in favor of size.
+The preferred height at the withers is 20 to 23 inches (50.8-58.4 cm) for males and 18 to 21 inches (45.7-53 cm) for females.
+However, quality should not be sacrificed for size.

 Smart Australian Shepherd